Grande Torino: 1948–49 season

+Torino began the season after a long tour in Brazil where the team met Palmeiras, Corinthians, São Paulo and Portuguesa, losing only once.
+During the season, reduced to 24 teams after three promotions and relegations, Ernest Erbstein was appointed as the team's technical director and the Englishman Leslie Lievesley became the coach.
+The season also saw injuries to Virgilio Maroso, Eusebio Castigliano, Romeo Menti and Sauro Tomà, plus the long suspension for Aldo Ballarin.
+The Granata, which debuted with a victory against Pro Patria, suffered a defeat in the second round to Atalanta; the team recovered with five straight wins, including that of the derby, but lost again, in Milan, against the Rossoneri.

+Torino would relinquish the lead in the standings, then recapture it, finishing midway through the season on par with Genoa, from which a third defeat was suffered, losing 3–0.
+In the return leg of the derby Torino would defeat Juventus 3–0.
 Torino's advantage increased in the standings, gaining a maximum of six point on Inter in second place.
 However, a pair of draws (in Trieste and Bari) allowed Inter to close the gap within four points from Torino.
 On 30 April 1949, the two clubs met in Milan, ending 0–0, with Torino approaching their fifth consecutive title (the record would be equaled).
 The team travelled to Portugal to play in a friendly against Benfica.
 However, upon return Torino perished in the Superga air disaster.

-The Superga air disaster
+Superga air disaster

 On 4 May 1949, the three-engined Fiat G.212 of Aviolinee Italiane found a thick fog that enveloped Turin and the surrounding hills.
 At 17:05, off course due to the lack of visibility, the aircraft crashed into the supporting wall of the Basilica of Superga.
 The impact caused the instantaneous death of all the 31 people on board, including players, coaching staff, journalists and crew.
 Because of the great reputation of the team, the tragedy was well covered in the world press, as well as in Italy.
 On the day of the funeral almost a million people took to the streets of Turin.

 Statistics

-The Grande Torino and the national team
+Grande Torino and Italy national team

 Many players of the Grande Torino played in national team, forming the backbone of the team.